 - No one wants the bouquet at all, or

-- Somebody who no one expects to catch the bouquet does, where then after Hilarity Ensues.
+- Somebody whom no one expects to catch the bouquet does, after which Hilarity Ensues.
 Often, having a man catch it is expected to be an adequate joke in and of itself.

 open/close all folders